Sunday began like many an early-April morning in Ohio — brisk and overcast, with the smell of emerging spring.

-Started in 2008, the annual Buckeye Pinwheel Planting and Transplant Reunion gathers transplant recipients, living organ donors, donor families, medical teams and volunteers in a ceremony that, for some, marks another year of life made possible by Ohio State’s Comprehensive Transplant Center, registered organ donors and their families.
+Started in 2008, the annual Buckeye Pinwheel Planting and Transplant Reunion gathers transplant recipients, living organ donors, donor families, medical teams and volunteers in a ceremony that, for some, marks another year of life made possible by Ohio State’s Comprehensive Transplant Center, organ donors and their families.
+Nearly 3,000 people registered to attend this year.

 Each pinwheel has one stem with eight spokes, representing the power of one person to save up to eight lives through organ donation and transplantation.
 The spinning of the pinwheel symbolizes the continual “paying it forward” of organ donation, perpetually driving the circle of life.